ZioGene/cordova-ios-uuid/README.md

 # KSUUID

 ## Description
-This plugin allows you to generate a reasonably-persistent UUID for iOS by utilizing the keystore.
+This plugin allows you to generate a reasonably-persistent UUID for iOS by utilizing the keystore and is also compatible with iOS 10.

 ## Usage
 Add the plugin: